Your rights as a worker in Croatia: Guide for 2024

 - Expression or sexual orientation.

 The workplace must be safe and set up to prevent accidents.
 Working conditions cannot endanger a worker’s health, life, or right to privacy.
-A Law on personal data protection is available here.

 If equipment is required to execute the job, the worker must be provided safety clothes, helmets, gloves, or any other necessary safety equipment by the employer.